AusHuynh/Data-Science-Salaries-EDA/README.md

 ## Project Description

-The object of this project is to explore data science salaries based on experience level and employment type.
+The objective of this project is to explore data science salaries based on experience level and employment type.
 This project provides data visualization mainly focusing on the creation of pie chart, bar, and box plots.

 ### Python Libraries Utilized
 1. pandas